kmlawson/skills-in-transnational-history/seminars.md

 **Further Reading**

-Read more chapters in Moretti's *Atlas of the European Novel*
 Read additional chapters in SPATIAL

+Read or skim over more chapters from other volumes in the list above

+Extract and read some of the works cited by the scholarship above

+\pagebreak

 **Suggestions for Play and Exploration**

+* [Why All World Maps Are Wrong](https://www.youtube.com/watch?v=kIID5FDi2JQ) - watch this nicely composed Vox video on projections
+* Play with the Mercator project and [nation sizes here](https://thetruesize.com/).
 *  [Stanford Spatial History - Gallery of Projects](http://web.stanford.edu/group/spatialhistory/cgi-bin/site/gallery.php) - Visit this gallery of projects and examine a few of them for possible inspiration.
 Note that some of them merely have screenshots (many of them were once interactive with the plug-in Flash, which is no longer supported by its developers) and reflect on the problem of technological obsolescence on the web.
 * Think about historical works that have impressed you or which you think are important for your area of interest.
 Are there aspects or sources which are or might benefit from a more spatially explicit approach?
 Do the works make use of maps or spatial visualization in an effective way?
 Could they have?
 If so, how might it have been done?
 What sources in your area of interest might lend themselves well to *heuristic* or *analytical* or *illustrative* use of maps and GIS?
 * If your chosen readings for presentations include work that use analytic GIS techniques or spatial statistics, look up the method that was used and read more about it.
 Find out if/how the method can be done within QGIS, evaluate the strengths or weaknesses of the method.
 What kinds of assumptions does it make or other problems may arise?